birg81/teachingCodeRepo/AS-2023-2024/5E-TPSIT/readme.md

 ## Explore the World of Code! 💻🌐

 👋 Hello everyone!
-Welcome to this extraordinary collection of code, born during our TPSIT (Technologies and Programming of Computer Systems) lessons in 5E.
+Welcome to this extraordinary collection of codes, born during our TPSIT (Technologies and Programming of Computer Systems) lessons in 5E.
 This repository is a true treasure trove of knowledge, carefully organized to help you learn and grow as developers.

 ## Easy and Intuitive Navigation 🗺️

 We've organized our code into sequentially numbered folders, each marked with the date of the lessons.
-You'll find each folder rich with code snippets and an explanation file that will guide you through every step.
+You'll find each folder rich with code snippets and a framework file that will guide you through each and every step.
 It's like a travel diary of the world of code!

 ## Learn, Experiment, Master! 🧠💡

 In each folder, you'll find a treasure trove of knowledge.
 We've covered exciting topics, from the basics of programming to database management, from computer security to artificial intelligence.
-Each lesson is a new chapter in your growth as a developer.
+Consider each lesson as a new chapter in your process of becoming developers.

 ## How to Use These Materials 📚🤔